 4. Obtain views of users of audit services on audit quality

 - A survey conducted in 2018 and repeated in 2021, which was a joint initiative of the FRC and the AUASB.
 Overall, the results indicate that ACCs are very satisfied with the quality of their auditors (in the 2021 survey 94 per cent considered their external auditor to be ‘above average’ or ‘excellent’ and was 92 per cent in 2018).

 - The reports are available on the FRC and AUASB websites and the results were included in ASIC’s Report 649 (2019) and 678 (2020) Audit Quality Measures, Indicators and Other Information.

 - The FRC and the AUASB conducted a survey of Professional Investors in late 2018 with the assistance of FSC, ACSI, AIST, APRA and CRUF (Corporate Reporting Users Forum) for its distribution to investors.
 The survey was a replication of a survey conducted by the CFA Institute (a global association of investment professionals).
 There were 47 responses and final report was distributed in April 2019.
 Overall, the results revealed that 60 per cent considered that audit quality was above average – however 33 per cent considered that audit quality was average.
 The full report Audit Quality in Australia: The Perspectives of Professional Investors is available on the FRC and AUASB websites.

 - The results of FRC and AUASB’s survey were included in ASIC’s Report 649 Audit quality measures, indicators and other information.

-- CA ANZ issued Investor Confidence Survey Report in 2020 and 2021 which captured the views of approximately a thousand retail investors in Australia.
-Results for 2021 showed that 91 per cent (up slightly from 87 per cent of 2020) of retail investors have confidence in the audited financial reports produced by Australian public companies.
+- CA ANZ issued Investor Confidence Survey Report in 2020, 2021 and 2022 which captured the views of approximately a thousand retail investors in Australia.
+Results for 2022 consistent with prior years and showed that:

 Chief Financial Officers